-You should always keep a log of your readings.
-It’s important to note that home blood pressure monitoring isn’t a substitute for a doctor’s visit.
-If you find that your readings are consistently high, you should make an appointment with your doctor to discuss them.
+It’s important to keep a log of your readings.
+Keep in mind, though, that home blood pressure monitoring isn’t a substitute for a doctor’s visit.
+If you find that your readings are consistently high, contact your doctor to discuss them.

 Isolated systolic hypertension is when your systolic blood pressure is high, but your diastolic blood pressure is normal.
-It can occur naturally with age or can be caused by a variety of health conditions including anemia and diabetes.
+It can occur naturally with age or can be caused by specific health conditions, including anemia, diabetes, and hyperthyroidism.

 ISH should still be treated even though your diastolic pressure is normal.
-This is because untreated high blood pressure, including ISH, can lead to a risk of things like heart attack and stroke.
+This is because untreated high blood pressure, including ISH, can lead to health complications like a heart attack or stroke.

-Be sure to have regular physical checkups with your doctor during which your blood pressure is taken.
-If you have high blood pressure, your doctor will work with you to develop a plan to manage it.
+Be sure to have regular physical checkups with your doctor, during which your blood pressure is taken.
+If you have high blood pressure, your doctor will work with you to develop a plan that’s best for you.